-I’ve talked with a lot of pilots over the years, men and women who fly for major carriers like American and British Airways; they always have interesting stories and always have good travel tips.
-I asked them what they’d put on a list of ‘5 things your pilot wishes you would not do’ and here’s what they said.
+I’ve talked with a lot of pilots over the years, men and women who fly for major carriers like American and British Airways; they always have interesting stories and good travel tips.
+They know flying these days can be a pain (except, of course, for the part about getting the cheapest ticket), and they have some thoughts about making it a little easier for everyone.
+In that spirit, here’s a list of five things your pilot wishes you would not do.

-Every pilot I talked to said they truly enjoyed 99.99% of their passengers and it’s a privilege to fly them.
-The remaining few probably didn’t follow these basic rules.
+Every pilot I talked to said they truly enjoy 99.99% of their passengers, and that it’s a privilege to fly them.
+The remaining .01% probably didn’t follow these basic rules.

 - Do NOT roam the cabin.

-News reports say a young man roamed his British Airways plane in September while repeatedly asking to get off – despite the fact that the aircraft was then over the Atlantic Ocean.
+News reports say a young man roamed his British Airways plane last fall while repeatedly asking to get off – despite the fact that the aircraft was by then over the Atlantic Ocean.
 The lad ultimately got his wish to deplane (complete with law enforcement escort!) when the Florida-bound flight was diverted to Boston.
 By the way, some passengers have been known to take it a step further, physically attempting to open plane doors in flight, but relax, it can’t be done.

 - Do NOT mess with the crew.

 Passengers who mess with flight attendants and other members of airline crews generally regret it; they get kicked off flights, arrested and even jailed.
 The horrific incident of the man who got dragged off a United flight in April because he refused to be ‘bumped’ was really in a class by itself and hopefully will never be repeated, but here are other examples:

 - A passenger who allegedly made sexist comments to an Alaskan Airlines flight attendant during a safety demo was reportedly ordered off the flight.

 - Another passenger on Hawaiian Airlines wound up in a Honolulu courtroom after being accused of biting a flight attendant (he pleaded guilty).